Choosing Exterior Paint Colors for Your Painting Project

 Related Article: Exterior Curb Appeal

-Special Considerations for Your Area
+Special Considerations for Your Neighborhood

 Think about when your house was constructed.
 It is great to go modern, but consider a palette popular in your home’s era.
 Remember that classic does not mean blah.